-The notes (other than with respect to payments on the notes derived from U.S. treasury securities pledged by us to the collateral agent for the exclusive benefit of the holders of the notes or with respect to the amounts deposited with the trustee to pay and discharge all outstanding notes as described under "- Satisfaction and Discharge" below, hereafter referred to as "permitted payments") are subordinated in right of payment to the prior payment in full of all our existing and future Senior Debt and rank equal in right of payment to our outstanding convertible subordinated notes and debentures (except that the notes described in this prospectus shall be senior in right of payment to such convertible subordinated notes and debentures with respect to permitted payments and the collateral pledged therefor).
-The indenture provides that in the event of any distribution of our assets upon our dissolution, winding up, liquidation or reorganization, the holders of our Senior Debt shall first be paid in respect of all Senior Debt in full in cash or other payment satisfactory to the holders of senior Debt before we make any payments, other than permitted payments, of principal of, or premium, if any, and interest (including liquidated damages, if any) on the notes.
-In addition, if the notes are accelerated because of an event of default, the holders of any Senior Debt would be entitled to payment in full in cash or other payment or the notes are entitled to receive any payment or distribution (except for permitted payments).
+The notes (other than with respect to payments on the notes derived from U.S. treasury securities pledged by us to the collateral agent for the exclusive benefit of the holders of the notes or with respect to the amounts deposited with the trustee to pay and discharge all outstanding notes as described under "-Satisfaction and Discharge" below, hereafter referred to as "permitted payments") are subordinated in right of payment to the prior payment in full of all our existing and future Senior Debt and rank equal in right of payment to our outstanding convertible subordinated notes and debentures (except that the notes described in this prospectus shall be senior in right of payment to such convertible subordinated notes and debentures with respect to permitted payments and the collateral pledged therefor).
+The indenture provides that in the event of any distribution of our assets upon our dissolution, winding up, liquidation or reorganization, the holders of our Senior Debt shall first be paid in respect of all Senior Debt before we make any payments, other than permitted payments, of principal of, or premium, if any, and interest (including liquidated damages, if any) on the notes.
+In addition, if the notes are accelerated because of an event of default, the holders of the notes are entitled to receive any payment or distribution (except for permitted payments).
 Under the indenture, we must promptly notify holders of Senior Debt if payment of the notes is accelerated because of an event of default.

 The indenture further provides if any default by us has occurred and is continuing in the payment of principal of or premium, if any, or interest on, rent or other payment obligations in respect of, any Senior Debt, then no payment, other than permitted payments, shall be made on account of principal of, premium, if any, or interest on the notes (including any liquidated damages, if any), until all such payments due in respect of that Senior Debt have been paid in full in cash or other payment satisfactory to the holders of that Senior Debt.
-During the continuance of any event of default with respect to any Designated Senior Debt, as defined below, (other than a default in payment of the principal of or premium, if any, or interest on, rent or other payment obligations in respect of any Designated Senior Debt), permitting the holders thereof to accelerate the maturity thereof (or, in the case of any lease, permitting the landlord either to terminate the lease or to require us to make an irrevocable offer to terminate the lease following an event of default thereunder), no payment, other than permitted payments, may be made by us, directly or indirectly, with respect to principal of or premium, if any, or interest on the notes (including any liquidated damages, if any) for 179 days following written notice to us, from any holder, representative or trustee under any agreement pursuant to which that Designated Senior Debt may have been issued, that such an event of default has occurred and is continuing, unless such event of default has been cured or waived or that Designated Senior Debt has been paid in full in cash or other payment satisfactory to the holders of that Designated Senior Debt is accelerated (or, in the case of a lease, as a result of such event of default, the landlord under the lease has given us notice of its intention to terminate the lease or to require us to make an irrevocable offer to terminate the lease following an event of default thereunder), no payment, other than permitted payments, may be made on the notes until that Designated Senior Debt has been paid in full in cash or other payment Senior Debt has been paid in full in cash or other payment.
+During the continuance of any event of default with respect to any Designated Senior Debt, as defined below, (other than a default in payment of the principal of or premium, if any, or interest on, rent or other payment obligations in respect of any Designated Senior Debt), permitting the holders thereof to accelerate the maturity thereof (or, in the case of any lease, permitting the landlord either to terminate the lease or to require us to make an irrevocable offer to terminate the lease following an event of default thereunder), no payment, other than permitted payments, may be made by us, directly or indirectly, with respect to principal of or premium, if any, or interest on the notes (including any liquidated damages, if any) for 179 days following written notice to us, from any holder, representative or trustee under any agreement pursuant to which that Designated Senior Debt may have been issued, that such an event of default has occurred and is continuing, unless such event of default has been cured or waived or that Designated Senior Debt has been paid in full in cash or other payment satisfactory to the holders of that Designated Senior Debt.
+However, if the maturity of that Designated Senior Debt has been paid in full in cash or other payment satisfactory to the holders of that Designated Senior Debt or such accelerate to terminate the lease of lease, as a result of such event of default thereunder), no payment, other than permitted payments, may be made on accur